 When appellate judges review a trial record for substantial evidence, they are looking at whether a reasonable judge or jury could have reached the relevant finding based on the facts present at trial.
 The judges aren’t deciding whether they would have come to the same conclusion.
 Another judge or jury might have reached a different, yet also reasonable conclusion.

 What if the Substantial Evidence Standard Is Not Met?

 If an appellate court finds there was no substantial evidence to reasonably support the jury’s decision, then this is a legal error it must correct.
 An appellate court will reverse a criminal conviction if, after reviewing all of the evidence in the most favorable light to the conviction, it still finds that a reasonable and rational fact-finder could not have found the necessary elements of the crime beyond a reasonable doubt.

 Talk with a Criminal Appeals Lawyer Today

-If you believe there was, on the whole, not enough evidence to show you committed a crime beyond a reasonable doubt, talk with a criminal appeals attorney at Spolin Law, PC immediately.
+If you believe there was, on the whole, not enough evidence to show you committed a crime beyond a reasonable doubt, talk with a criminal appeals attorney or staff member at Spolin Law P.C. immediately.
 We tackle federal and state-level appeals regularly, and have a long history of reversals and sentence reductions.
 We will file a notice of appeal, obtain a trial transcript, submit an opening brief describing the legal or factual errors that took place, and prepare to fight for your freedom.